 Red Flags, Narcissistic Abuse –

-So, just yesterday, I got a private message from “a gentleman” telling me he really liked my Pins, and he has been getting “hints of my personality” via the things I am adding to my boards.
+Yesterday I got a private message from a gentleman telling me he liked my Pins, and he has been getting “hints of my personality” via the material I am adding to my boards.

-I replied, “Thank you”, but wanted to assure him that he knew nothing of my personality, or even my innermost personhood, from my memes.
+I replied, “thank you”, but wanted to assure him that he knew nothing of my personality, or even my character from my memes.

 He replied, “Well, I’ve just been gazing at your pins.
 I’d like to know more about you.
 Please tell me more.
 Where are you from?
 What’s your real name?”